Xaxis/jquery.php/README.md

 jqueryphp
 =========

-The primary intention of this plugin is to allow for calling PHP functions from within JavaScript.
+The primary intention of this plugin is to allow for easy calling of core PHP functions from within JavaScript.

 The usage of this plugin is advised in contexts where latency is